 Farleys’ specialist abuse solicitors were instructed by Client K in September of 2016 following terrible abuse suffered during childhood.
 She had grown up within the Oxfordshire region and had suffered prolonged physical and sexual abuse at the hands of her father.

-The Claimant alleged that she had been let down by the Social Services Department of Oxfordshire County Council who knew or ought to have known that the abuse was occurring and who ought to have taken steps to remove her from the abusive home environment.
+Our client alleged that she had been let down by the Social Services Department of Oxfordshire County Council who knew or ought to have known that the abuse was occurring, and who ought to have taken steps to remove her from the abusive home environment.

-Jonathan Bridge at Farleys acted on behalf of Client K and obtained Pre-Action disclosure of all relevant records particularly Social Services records.
-These were carefully considered by Farleys Review Team and, on the basis of the records, a detailed Letter of Claim was forwarded to the Defendant.
+Jonathan Bridge acted on behalf of Client K and obtained pre-action disclosure of all relevant records, particularly Social Services records.
+These were carefully reviewed and considered by Farleys’ review team and on the basis of the records, a detailed letter of claim was forwarded to the Defendant (Oxfordshire Council Council).

 This was a difficult case where there were arguments as to whether the Defendants were in any way liable and if so at which point they should have intervened to remove the Claimant thereby preventing any further abuse by her father.

 In this particular case it was difficult to establish the exact date of removal which in turn made causation difficult.
-The claim had to be compromised on the basis that some of the abuse would have taken place regardless of the failings of Oxfordshire County Council but that some of the abuse could have been avoided.
-In turn consideration had to be given as to which element of the Claimants symptoms could be attributed to the period prior to the Counsels failings and which symptoms were their fault.
+The claim had to be compromised on the basis that some of the abuse would have taken place regardless of the failings of Oxfordshire County Council, but that some of the abuse could have been avoided.
+In turn consideration had to be given as to which element of the Claimant’s symptoms could be attributed to the period prior to the Council’s failings and which symptoms were their fault.